-- (i) "Industry of Nursing" means the industry of persons engaged and employed in New South Wales in the profession or occupation of nursing employed in or in connection with private hospitals. - (ii) "Hospital" means a private hospital as defined by the Private Health Facilities Act 2007. - (iii) "AHPRA" means the Australian Health Practitioner Regulation Agency. - (iv) "Board" means the Nursing and Midwifery Board of Australia and shall also be taken to mean a reference to AHPRA as appropriate/applicable. - (v) "Nurse Caregiver" means a nurse employee as classified in Appendix 1 of the Agreement employed by the Employer. - (vi) "Assistant in Nursing" means a person, other than a registered nurse, or enrolled nurse, who is employed in nursing duties in a hospital. - (vii) "Enrolled Nurse without medication qualification' means a person registered by the Board as an enrolled nurse with the notation "does not hold a Board approved qualification in medicines administration". - (viii) "Enrolled Nurse" means a person registered by the Board as an Enrolled Nurse. - (ix) "Enrolled Nurse Advanced Qualifications" (AQ) means an Enrolled Nurse who practices using specialised or advanced knowledge and skills in an acute mental health clinical environment within the enrolled nursing scope of practice.
-The Enrolled nurse must have minimum of 12 months (1976 hours) experience post registration and hold a post registration qualification relevant to the acute mental health environment Advanced Diploma of Mental Health. - (x) "Registered Nurse" means a person registered by the Board as a Registered Nurse. - (xi) "Clinical Nurse Specialist Grade 1" means a registered nurse with relevant post-basic qualifications and 12 months' experience working in the clinical area of their specified post-basic qualification, or a minimum of three years' post-basic registration experience, including three years' experience in the relevant specialist field and who satisfies the local criteria - (xii) "Clinical Nurse Specialist Grade 2" means: a Registered Nurse appointed to a position classified as such with relevant post-registration qualifications and at least three years' experience working in the clinical area of their specified post-graduate qualification.
+- (i) "Hospital" means a private hospital as defined by the Private Health Facilities Act 2007. - (ii) "AHPRA" means the Australian Health Practitioner Regulation Agency. - (iii) "Board" means the Nursing and Midwifery Board of Australia and shall also be taken to mean a reference to AHPRA as appropriate/applicable. - (iv) "Nurse Caregiver" means a nurse employee as classified in Appendix 1 of the Agreement employed by the Employer. - (v) "Assistant in Nursing" means a person, other than a registered nurse, or enrolled nurse, who is employed in nursing duties in a hospital. - (vi) "Enrolled Nurse without medication qualification' means a person registered by the Board as an enrolled nurse with the notation "does not hold a Board approved qualification in medicines administration". - (vii) "Enrolled Nurse" means a person registered by the Board as an Enrolled Nurse. - (viii) "Enrolled Nurse Advanced Qualifications" (AQ) means an Enrolled Nurse who practices using specialised or advanced knowledge and skills in an acute mental health clinical environment within the enrolled nursing scope of practice.
+The Enrolled nurse must have minimum of 12 months (1976 hours) experience post registration and hold a post registration qualification relevant to the acute mental health environment - Advanced Diploma of Mental Health. - (ix) "Registered Nurse" means a person registered by the Board as a Registered Nurse. - (x) "Clinical Nurse Specialist Grade 1" means a Registered Nurse with relevant post-basic qualifications and 12 months' experience working in the clinical area of their specified post-basic qualification, or a minimum of three years' post-basic registration experience, including three years' experience in the relevant specialist field and who satisfies the local criteria - (xi) "Clinical Nurse Specialist Grade 2" means: a Registered Nurse appointed to a position classified as such with relevant post-registration qualifications and at least three years' experience working in the clinical area of their specified post-graduate qualification.